IBM-Cloud/docs-services/services/PowerAI/index.md

 ### Pricing Plans
 {: #pricingplans}

 The pricing plan selected for this service will determine the hardware available for your PowerAI instance.
 For example, a "Small" plan may only provide a single GPU, while a "Large" plan may provide four GPUs.
+Plans are not updateabe - once provisioned, a service instance's plan cannot be changed.

 ### Number of machine nodes
 {: #numnodes}